adiman1/liveheartrate/data source/source_explained.md

 │       └── Properties: ['notify']
 │           └── Value: e.g., Heart Rate = 90 bpm

--When a characteristic supports `notify`, the server/device pushes updates to the client whenever the value changes — perfect for real-time monitoring.
+2) When a characteristic supports `notify`, the server/device pushes updates to the client whenever the value changes — perfect for real-time monitoring.

--Basically Changing/Continuous Heart rate is **pushed** to our PC on we are subscribed to the garmin device and the service (i.e) Heart Rate Service (0x180D).
+3) Basically Changing/Continuous Heart rate is **pushed** to our PC on we are subscribed to the garmin device and the service (i.e) Heart Rate Service (0x180D).

-Each value in the GATT structure is uniquely identified using a **UUID (Universally Unique Identifier)**.
+4) Each value in the GATT structure is uniquely identified using a **UUID (Universally Unique Identifier)**.

-The GATT profiles and UUIDs are standards assigned by the **Bluetooth SIG (Special Interest Group)** and are supported by most smartwatches.
+5) The GATT profiles and UUIDs are standards assigned by the **Bluetooth SIG (Special Interest Group)** and are supported by most smartwatches.

 ---